Feels Like Breakin' Shit: Content and reception

 Self's logo on Mahaffey's cover art.

-Feels Like Breakin' Shit widely varies in style through its tracklist, such as techno instrumentation on the opening song "Having Dinner With the Funk".
+Feels Like Breakin' Shit widely varies in style through its tracklist, such as techno instrumentation on the opening song "Having Dinner With the Funk", though it primarily follows an alternative punk rock style.
 Laurent of Indiepoprock praised this alongside the compilation's quality, suggesting that the songs "Pumpkinhead" and "Dog You Are" would've fit on Subliminal Plastic Motives.
+Bryan Tilford of Ink 19 complimented "Wide Awake at 7" and "Hey, Deceiver", finding them the most resemblant of "that classic sound-of-Self".
 The track "Dog You Are" was played during live shows beginning in 1996, stated by Mahaffey to be about a critic from Utah who negatively reviewed Subliminal Plastic Motives.
 Another song on the album, "Breakdancers Reunion", was written about a friend named James who would breakdance on command, with Mahaffey having numerous recordings of him on Bourbon Street.
 The ending composition of it came from a desire to say "motherfucker" through a vocoder.

-Various cover songs appear on Feels Like Breakin' Shit, such as a frenetic cover of Prince's "Let's Pretend We're Married".
-Another cover is of "Hey, Lou", written by Sam Baker of Fluid Ounces.
-Self's version contains a light chord progression, intended to contrast the darker instrumentation used by other bands who covered the song at shows.
-Two parodies are also featured: The first is of Alanis Morissette's "Ironic" as "Moronic", with vulgar and comedic lyrics replacing the original.
+Four cover songs appear on Feels Like Breakin' Shit, such as a frenetic cover of Prince's "Let's Pretend We're Married".
+Another cover is of "Hey, Lou", written by Sam Baker of Speake.
+Self's version contains a light chord progression, intended to contrast the darker instrumentation used by other bands who cover the song.
+The album additionally includes covers of Suzanne Vega's "Fat Man and Dancing Girl" and Tommy Roe's "Dizzy".
+Two parodies are also featured: The first is of Alanis Morissette's "Ironic" as "Moronic", with vulgar and comedic lyrics replacing the original, having been performed as early as June 1996.
 This precedes the song "Titanic", inspired by Mahaffey singing the Pixies' "Gigantic" before watching the film Titanic (1997).
 Following the experience, he spent 30 minutes writing a parody of the song around the film plot and included Weezer's "The World Has Turned and Left Me Here" after realizing the two songs shared a melody.